sidpalas/devops-directive-github-actions-course/03-core-features/filters/included-file.md

-Github action triggers when this file modified and pushed in to the branch.
+Github action triggers when this file modified and pushed in to the branch. testing